JCoffey24/LiveGL/README.md

 - If your videos are stuttering, hit the X button near the name of the geometry that seems to have a video skipping.
 When you see the video play in reverse instead of ending, press the button again and the skipping should be gone. (this is a result of a bug within jit.movie, the “bug buttons” are a temporary fix)

 - If there is no audio coming through a track, or its muffled, make sure SPECTRUM is on and not in preview mode.
+If this doesnt work, press the L/R toggle a few times.
+Th

 - If you are unable to load videos or .obj files, update Ableton Live to the latest version.

-If this problem persists, email me.
+If any of these problems persist, email me so i know what to include in the next update.

 # Tips